Steering & the 10-Foot Rule

 THESE CHARACTER CONCEPTS OR ACTIONS AREN'T INHERENTLY BAD FOR GAMEPLAY BY THEMSELVES, BUT ANY SORT OF CHARACTER CONCEPT OR ACTION CAN BE MISUSED TO “JUSTIFY” NON-COOPERATIVE BEHAVIOR.

 You can play a character that is part of Murder, Inc. and still involve another character in a steering discussion before character deadly CvC.
-You can play a quirky gremlin character that steals things constantly, but keep it to inconsequential things like tools from the workbench, or minor props that have no cards.
+You can play a quirky gremlin character that steals things constantly but keep it to inconsequential things like tools from the workbench, or minor props that have no cards.
 You can still play a bad guy character without taking actions that are harmful to other players.
-You can respond properly to a OK Check In thumbs down and simply end the scene, no matter if you still had a reason to be involved.
+You can respond properly to an OK Check In thumbs down and simply end the scene, no matter if you still had a reason to be involved.
 These types of steering behaviors are ways to improve the game for EVERYONE, even if it means acting in a way that’s against the idea of Coherence.

 Period.